 Year 2 will continue with RWI phonics in the autumn term.
 The children will then move onto guided reading and whole class writing lessons.

-In Year 1&2, we aim to listen to children read a minimum of two times a week.
+Year 1&2 we aim to listen to children read a minimum of two times a week.
 This maybe as part of a guided reading or individually.
 They will read books that are linked to their phonic knowledge and book band level.

 Children will be rewarded for reading books: